harapr-jc/jchash/README.md

 ## Dependencies

-Runs on Linux.
+Linux is supported.
-Depends on Go standard library and OS commands uuidgen and grep.
+* Depends on Go standard library
-Depends on package `harapr-jc/hashgen` for server and utilties for reuse.
+* Depends on package `harapr-jc/hashgen` for server and utilties for reuse.

 ### Starting the `jchash` server